robin174/uk-delivers-template/README.md

 **Once the app is available locally, let's get it online.**

 ### Upload to GitHub
 For the purposes of speed, we are currently working directly off `master`.
 Feel free to use a branch.

+####.gitignore
+A `.gitignore` file should be included in your repo.
+If not, make sure you have one in place, otherwise `node_modules` will be uploaded to your repo.

+To create a new file:

+`touch .gitignore`

+And add `/node_modules` as your first entry. `Save`.

 ### Connect to Netlify
 With a Netlify account created, let's get Netlify connected to your repository.